HarigovindV10/AWS-ML/README.md

 ## Prerequisites

-You will need an aws account
+You will need an AWS account
 You will need an AWS Access Key ID and AWS Secret Access Key [To get the access key ID and secret access key for an IAM user](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ### Installation
-Boto3
+boto3

 ```pip install boto3```